antoniakrm/yii-user-management/README.md

 * Mailing component (users can choose which messages he gets by email)
 * Base Language: English
 * Complete Translations to german, french
-* Almost complete Translation to spain thanks to bigchirv@gmail.com
+* Almost complete Translation to spanish thanks to bigchirv@gmail.com
 * Incomplete Translations to russian and polish

 Usage with demo application: